Scheduled appointments

 drops out of your active list.

 Your bookable hours live under the Availability entry in the sidebar.
 Each window is a recurring weekly slot (e.g. Monday 09:00 – 11:00) during which patients can book you.
 From the availability page you can:- Add a window.
-Choose a day, start time, end time (in minutes since midnight, e.g. 540 = 09:00), and an optional buffer between consecutive slots.
+Choose a day, a start time and end time (entered as a time of day, e.g. 09:00), and an optional buffer between consecutive slots.

 - Edit a window.
 Change its times or toggle it off without deleting — useful for temporary pauses.